Hyundai Heavy joins hands with Saudi Aramco in hydrogen project

 In addition, Hyundai Oilbank will be provided with blue ammonia, which refers to ammonia that is produced with the carbon emission captured and stored, for the fuel of its liquefied natural gas (LNG) boiler to be built by 2024, HHIH said.

-KSOE has three shipbuilders -- Hyundai Heavy Industries Co., Hyundai Samho Heavy Industries Co. and Hyundai Mipo Dockyard Co. -- under its wing.
+KSOE has three shipbuilders -- Hyundai Heavy Industries, Hyundai Samho Heavy Industries. and Hyundai Mipo Dockyard -- under its wing.